ciren/cilib/docs/basics/introduction.md

 [Essential Scala](https://underscore.io/training/courses/essential-scala/) and [Advanced Scala With Cats](https://underscore.io/training/courses/advanced-scala/) are freely available, online Scala resources.
 It should be noted that these resources recommend practices that are not always followed within CIlib.
-The core focus in CIlib development is to *always* prefer a functional approach for implementation and avoid the use of object-orientation as much as possible.
+The core CIlib development focus is *always* to prefer a functional approach for implementation and avoid the use of object-orientation as much as possible.
 The benefits obtained through this style of code far outweigh any perceived overhead!

 > #### Compiler verified code samples